PikasXYZ/OpenAI-convenient-chatBOT/README.md

   <br>
 </p>

 3. If "Y" was entered at previos step, you'll see Quick Start List.
-Please enter the number of the prompt you like then to start the chat quickly & conneniently.
+Please enter the number of the prompt you like then to start the chat quickly & conveniently.

 <p align="center">
   <img src="pic/search.jpg" width=500>